NNazem/NNazem/README.md

 - 👋 Hi, I’m @TheNoobRoxas
-- 👀 I’m interested in computer science ...
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning Java ...
+- 🌱 I’m currently learning Java
-- 📫 How to reach me @TheNoobRoxas on Telegram ...
+- 📫 How to reach me: @TheNoobRoxas on Telegram

 <!---
 TheNoobRoxas/TheNoobRoxas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.